MinBZK/ai-validation/docs/Projects/TAD/reporting_standard.md

 [^1]: Deviation from the HuggingFace specification is in the Dataset Type field.
 HuggingFace only accepts dataset id's from [HuggingFace datasets](https://hf.co/datasets) while we also allow for any url pointing to the dataset.

+[^2]: For this extension to work relevent metrics (such as for example false positive rate) have to be added to the [Hugging Face metrics](https://hf.co//metrics), possibly this can be done in our organizational namespace.